Written by: Filip Gromovic Reviewed by: Nashon Khamala

 Here’s where PA’s system diverges painfully from federal.
 At the federal level, you can deduct gambling losses up to the amount of gambling winnings if you itemize (Schedule A).
 At the Pennsylvania state level, casual gamblers cannot deduct losses at all.
 A PA player who wins $5,000 and loses $5,000 in the same year still owes roughly $154 in state tax on the $5,000 in reported winnings, despite having zero net profit.

 Professional gamblers (those whose gambling constitutes a trade or business under IRS definition) have access to Schedule C treatment and can deduct expenses, but meeting the professional-gambler threshold is restrictive and requires substantial record-keeping and time investment.
-For 99% of PA online casino players, the practical implication is: track every session, report every win, and understand that the state isn’t giving the loss offset back.
+For 99% of players in PA, the practical implication is: track every session, report every win, and understand that the state isn’t giving the loss offset back.

 Every PGCB-licensed operator provides a downloadable annual activity statement covering total deposits, total withdrawals, and net win/loss.
 Download this from each casino you played at every January for the prior tax year.
 The report is the cleanest audit defense you can produce and takes ten minutes to pull.
 Supplement with session-level notes if you play at stakes high enough to regularly cross W-2G thresholds.